Pilot Randomized Controlled Trial (RCT): Remote SBIRT Vs. In-Person SBIRT

 Pilot RCT of Remote Mental Health and Substance Use Screening, Brief Intervention and Referral to Treatment (SBIRT), Compared to In-Person SBIRT for Peripartum Women

 Specific Aim 1: Conduct a pilot, small-scale randomized controlled trial to examine feasibility and preliminary efficacy of LTW, compared to TAU.
 Outcomes related to feasibility include percentage of eligible patients recruited, study attrition, study retention, and mental health and substance use treatment appointment attendance.
-Outcomes related to preliminary efficacy will include participation in screening, referral and treatment as well as reduction in mental health and substance use at 1 and 3 months post-study enrollment, compared to TAU.
+Outcomes related to preliminary efficacy will include participation in screening, referral and treatment at baseline, compared to TAU.

 Study Overview